Top 4 Things Small Business Owners Should Know

 Know When to Invest

 As the owner of a small business, you may think that reducing costs wherever possible is the best way to increase profitability.
-Some business owners end up spending too little on important aspects in fear of overspending.
+Some business owners end up spending too little on important aspects for fear of overspending.
 Of course, you need to spend wisely, but you shouldn’t assume that skimping out on everything is the way forward.
 That’s where your business plan comes in.
 Consult your business plan to check the number of funds you have reserved to spend in certain areas.
-When you were drafting your business plan, there was a reason why you made the decision to dedicate a certain amount of capital for every little detail.
+When you were drafting your business plan, there was a reason why you made the decision to dedicate a certain amount of capital to every little detail.
 Don’t be afraid to spend the amount you originally reserved.

 Business Plans Should be Revised

 Speaking of business plans, as your business grows, make sure you revise yours.
 Your original business plan should have detailed your sales strategy, marketing research, the way your business operates, and your financial forecasts.
 As you begin to scale up, you will find that your old business plan is no longer entirely relevant.
 If you haven’t given your business plan a second glance since your business has begun to take off, dig it out and review it.
 Make a note of the areas where you have exceeded expectations and pay attention to your missed goals.
 Your old plan will help you identify points of weakness in your business and pinpoint areas where you can improve.
 Make sure you revise your plan to reflect your current goals and projections.
-This should take into account time factors such as busy periods in the year and the list of US holidays where your business or your business partners may not be working on.
+This should take into account time factors such as busy periods in the year and the list of US holidays that your business or your business partners may not be working on.
 By planning for potential complications or delays you can ensure that the plan is solid.

 Marketing is a Big Deal